lacouture100/Dynamic-Web-Development-Assignment-Final--Prooject/README.md

 ### Prerequisites

+ - Stable internet connection
+ - Coffee

 ### Installation

   1. Download this repository to your computer.
   2. Open your terminal in the repository folder.
-  3. Make sure you have npm and node.js installed.
+  3. Make sure you have git, npm, and node.js installed.
 You can check this with the following commands:
+   `git -v`
    `npm - v`
    `node -v`
   4. If npm and/or node.js are not installed, you may follow this easy to follow guide from Tania Rascia.
 [How to Install and Use Node.js and npm (Mac, Windows, Linux)](https://www.taniarascia.com/how-to-install-and-use-node-js-and-npm-mac-and-windows/)
   5. Create a MongoDB Database and a Collection in the MongoDB Atlas Platform.
 More details of how to do this below.
-  5. Once everything is installed, type in the following command while in the repository folder:
+  6. Once everything is installed, type in the following command while in the repository folder:
   `npm start`
   6. Open your preferred browser and in the address bar type in `http://localhost:3000/`